projectsddu/projectsddu.github.io/README.md

 ### Below are the documents made for the project developemnt

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+Markdown [Jenil] is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block